openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 The MySQL chart in the project isn't meant to be used in a production scenario and only meant for demonstration purposes or a test environment scenario.
 In the case of a production environment, we recommend a far more sophisticated setup.

+## Prerequisite
+Before you run this helm chart make sure that the control machine (The machine that runs the script) meet the following prerequisites
+* Make sure that kubectl is installed on the machine
+* Make sure that kubectl is configured to connect to the cluster where you want to install your application
+* Make sure that Helm chart version 3 or later has been installed

 ## Pre-setup
 ### Environment folder